-Pictures from the island in die Indian Ocean
+Pictures from the island in the Indian Ocean

 As I have already told you in Part 1 (this way to the German blog), my husband Dirk and I spend 10 days together in Mauritius.
-Previously I have been on the neighboring island of Reunion with some colleagues ,now the two of us enjoy our holiday here in four different hotels.
+Previously I have been on the neighboring island of Reunion with some colleagues, now the two of us enjoy our holiday here in four different hotels.
+We are discovering Mauritius by car.

 From the Hotel Westin Turtle Bay in the west we leave for the hotel Long Beach in Poste de Flacq, which is located in the east of the island.